-Table 3.12: Belgian imports of MB from the UK.
-Source: Belgian dossier July 1998 (these statistics do not distinguish between mammalian proteins and proteins from non mammals (poultry) and they also include greaves)
+Table 3.12: Belgian imports of MB from the UK (these statistics do not distinguish between mammalian proteins and proteins from non mammals (poultry) and they also include greaves)

-Mixing of domestically produced and imported MBM for incorporation into feed rations that were consumed domestically (and in Luxembourg) occurred in BE.
+Mixing of domestically produced and imported MBM for incorporation into feed rations that were consumed domestically occurred in BE. • According to the country representatives there is currently good control of imported feed and feed stuffs.
+The SSC had no possibility to verify this statement.